snap-stanford/snap-python/doc/source/reference/PlotInvParticipRat.rst

 PlotInvParticipRat
 ''''''''''''''''''

-.. function:: PlotInvParticipRat(Graph, MaxEigVecs, TimeLimit, FNmPref, DescStr=snap.TStr())
+.. function:: PlotInvParticipRat(Graph, MaxEigVecs, TimeLimit, FNmPref, DescStr)

 Plots the inverse participation ratio.
 See Spectra of "real-world" graphs: Beyond the semicircle law by Farkas, Derenyi, Barabasi and Vicsek.
-The function creates three new files: 1) eigIPR.*FNmPref*.plt (the plot), 2) eigIPR.*FNPref*.eps (the plotting description), and 3) eigIPR.*FNmPref*.tab (the tab separated plotting data).
+The function creates three new files: 1) eigIPR.<*FNmPref*>.plt (the plot), 2) eigIPR.<*FNmPref*>.eps (the plotting description), and 3) eigIPR.<*FNmPref*>.tab (the tab separated plotting data).

 Parameters: